Struct bytes::BytesMut [−][src]

 Implementations

-Creates a new BytesMut
+Creates a new BytesMut with the specified capacity.

 without reallocating.